CattoFace/barrcodes/content/posts/aoc2024/day17.md

 ```
 This version of the interpreter already incorporates the assumptions into it's implementation, it doesn't even read the last instruction.

-The next step is to create the starting set of possible A values that can print the last instruction operand:
+Now I can create the set of possible A values that can print the last instruction operand:
 ```rust
 let mut possible_a: Vec<_> = output_table
     .iter()